 ARTWORK STYLE & PHILOSOPHY

-Her relationship with card is an unbreakable thread starting from her childhood leading her to her status of established contemporary artist today.
-She is focused on recycling, shredded documents, perforated edges of printouts or typography leftovers, Caterina can be turn anything into precious "tissues", and subsequently in sumptuous clothes.
-Cuts, folds, pleats, puffs and inlays give life to magical creatures.
-Paper armours, fragile and yet aggressive.
-Sculpted dresses which often take inspiration from nature, architectural decoration elements (curved lines, as in Oscar Niemeyer’s or Zaha Hadid’s projects) or even the old and precious style of Art Nouveau: as the "empty chrysalis of an organism holding its memory".
+The elements upon which the unique creations of Caterina Crepax are based are simply white paper and meticulously studied light shows, designed to dramatically improve the stage presence of her sculpted clothes.
+Her relationship with card has been kept intact by an unbreakable thread, starting from her childhood and leading up to her status as an established contemporary artist today.
+With her focus on recycling, shredded documents, perforated edges of printouts or typography leftovers, Caterina can turn anything into precious "tissues", and subsequently into sumptuous clothes.
+Cuts, folds, pleats, puffs, and inlays give life to magical creatures: paper armors, fragile yet aggressive.

+Her sculpted dresses often take inspiration from nature, architectural elements (curved lines, as in Oscar Niemeyer’s or Zaha Hadid’s projects), or even the old and precious style of Art Nouveau: as the "empty chrysalis of an organism holding its memory".